ray-x/go.nvim/README.md

   iferr_vertical_shift = 4 -- defines where the cursor will end up vertically from the begining of if err statement comment = {
     placeholder = '' ,  -- comment_placeholder your cool placeholder e.g. 󰟓       
-    queries = nil -- set to a table of queries to use for comment highlight see comment.lua highlight_groups = {  -- default comment highlight groups, see comment.lua -- redefine or set back to Comment to disable
+    highlight = true, -- set to false to disable comment highlight queries = nil -- set to a table of queries to use for comment highlight see comment.lua highlight_groups = {  -- default comment highlight groups, see comment.lua -- redefine or set back to Comment to disable